 Background

 Although exposure prevention remains the primary strategy for reducing occupationally acquired HIV, appropriate postexposure management is an important element of workplace safety.
-The first iteration of the U.S. Public Health Service (USPHS) recommendations advocating the use of occupational postexposure prophylaxis (PEP) dates back to 1996.[1]
-As more data emerged and more antiretroviral medications became available, the occupational PEP guidelines were updated four times (Figure 1), with the most recent of these published as the 2013 USPHS Occupational PEP Guidelines.[2,3,4,5] Occupational exposures, particularly those known to involve risk for HIV transmission, are urgent medical matters, and clinicians should be familiar with updated occupational PEP guidelines.
+The first iteration of the U.S. Public Health Service (USPHS) recommendations advocating for the use of HIV occupational postexposure prophylaxis (PEP) dates back to 1996.[1]
+As more data emerged and more antiretroviral medications became available, the HIV occupational PEP guidelines were updated multiple times (Figure 1), with the most recent of these published as the 2025 HIV Occupational PEP Guidelines.[2,3,4,5,6] Occupational exposures, particularly those known to involve risk for HIV transmission, are urgent medical matters, and clinicians should be familiar with updated HIV occupational PEP guidelines.
 In addition, all health care facilities and clinics should have policies and procedures in place to ensure that appropriate mechanisms are available for timely management.
 Issues related to the management of nonoccupational exposures to HIV are addressed in the Topic Review Nonoccupational Postexposure Prophylaxis.
-Management of hepatitis B virus (HBV) or hepatitis C virus (HCV) is not addressed in this topic review, but recommendations are available from the Centers for Disease Control and Prevention (CDC).[6,7]
+Management of hepatitis B virus (HBV) or hepatitis C virus (HCV) is not addressed in this topic review, but recommendations are available from the Centers for Disease Control and Prevention (CDC).[7,8]

 Definition of Health Care Worker/Health Care Personnel

-For the purposes of initiating occupational PEP, the 2013 USPHS Occupational PEP Guidelines use the term health care personnel to refer to all paid and unpaid persons working in health care settings who have the potential for exposure to infectious materials, including body substances (blood, tissue, and specific body fluids), contaminated medical supplies and equipment, and contaminated environmental surfaces.[2]
+For the purposes of initiating HIV occupational PEP, the 2025 HIV Occupational PEP Guidelines use the term health care personnel to refer to all paid and unpaid persons working in health care settings who have the potential for exposure to infectious materials, including body substances (blood, tissue, and specific body fluids), contaminated medical supplies and equipment, and contaminated environmental surfaces.[6]
 Health care personnel (also called health care workers) might include, but are not limited to, emergency medical service personnel, dental personnel, laboratory personnel, autopsy personnel, nurses, nursing assistants, physicians, technicians, therapists, pharmacists, students and trainees, contractual staff not employed by the health care facility, and persons not directly involved in patient care but potentially exposed to blood and body fluids (e.g., clerical, dietary, housekeeping, security, maintenance, and volunteer personnel).
-In addition, the 2013 USPHS Occupational PEP Guidelines note the same principles of exposure management could be used for similar types of exposures that occur in other occupational settings, such as might occur with public safety officers.

-History of Occupational HIV Cases in the United States
+History of Occupational HIV Transmission in the United States

 Estimated Risk for Occupational Acquisition of HIV